aschester/frib-e2sar/README.md

 ## Appendix B: Running workflows at NERSC

 A few notes for getting things running at NERSC:
 - Docbook docs do not build properly on Perlmutter systems.
-Edit the top-level CMakeLists.txt file and comment out the docs build directory: `#add_subdirectory(docs)`.
+Edit the top-level and UnifiedForamt CMakeLists.txt files and comment out the docs build directory: `#add_subdirectory(docs)`.
 A fix would be nice but its low priority.
 - FRIB-E2SAR software binaries may be installed in a non-standard location.
 Make a local copy of and edit `workflows.py` to point the `e2sarwf` variable to the installation binary directory: `e2sarwf=f"""{str(Path.home())}/frib-e2sar/bin/e2sarwf"""`.